stcline/LHS_Engineering_Curriculum/visitor_station/Code/perplexity_request_format.md

 ### Instructions for Generating Lesson Plans and Python Dictionary

+## Us the attached file to generate a lesson plan for each day of the week.

 1. **Upload the Schedule:**
    - Begin by uploading the weekly schedule file (e.g., "Weekly-Outline-Week-of-10_7.pdf") to Perplexity. <!---change the date-->